Taking Vitamin B12 as a Vegan

 This is what you need to know

-Although a plant-based diet is undeniably the healthiest diet in the world, you can develop a vitamin B12 deficiency with a vegan lifestyle.
-Vegans do not get B12 from animal products and our body is not able to produce this essential vitamin itself.
-The Nutrition Center therefore advises vegans to take a vitamin B12 supplement or eat products to which vitamin B12 has been added.
+While a plant-based diet is undeniably the healthiest diet in the world, a vegan lifestyle can lead to a vitamin B12 deficiency.
+Vegans don't get B12 from animal products, and our bodies can't produce this essential vitamin on their own.
+The Nutrition Center therefore recommends vegans take a vitamin B12 supplement or eat products fortified with vitamin B12.

 Active ingredients in our B12 supplements